Stationary solutions in the small-$c$ expansion of GR: Introduction

-\paragraph{} Carrollian geometries have been studied in various areas of theoretical physics, ranging from physics on null hypersurfaces and black-hole-horizon dynamics to string theory and holography (see \cite{Bagchi:2025vri,Bergshoeff:2022eog, Blair:2024aqz, deBoer:2021jej,deBoer:2023fnj,Ciambelli:2025unn, Ruzziconi:2026bix, Bagchi:2026wcu,Bagchi:2026qpi,Nguyen:2025zhg, Blair:2025nno} and references therein).
-These recent developments are based on the Carrollian geometric framework.
-Early studies of Carrollian-like structures originated from the electric limit of GR first introduced by \cite{Isham:1975ur, Henneaux:1979vn}, in the context of strong gravity where the gravitational theory exhibits ultralocal behavior.
-It was later shown that it is an indispensable tool to study dynamics near space-like singularities \cite{Oling:2024vmq}, especially in the context of the BKL (Belinski–Khalatnikov–Lifshitz) dynamics \cite{Belinsky:1970ew}.
-A systematic analysis of the small-$c$ expansion of the GR was initiated in \cite{Hansen:2021fxi}, and some nontrivial solutions of the electric and magnetic theories were explored with and without matter couplings.
-Some Carrollian black hole like solutions and particle dynamics around these geometries are explored further in \cite{Chen:2024how, Kolar:2025ebv,Tadros:2024bev, deBoer:2023fnj, Perez:2021abf, Perez:2022jpr} by using the magnetic Carrollian gravity and its higher curvature extensions.
+\paragraph{} Carrollian geometries have been studied in various areas of theoretical physics, ranging from physics on null hypersurfaces and black-hole-horizon dynamics to string theory and holography (see \cite{Bagchi:2025vri,Bergshoeff:2022eog,Blair:2024aqz,deBoer:2021jej,deBoer:2023fnj,Ciambelli:2025unn,Ruzziconi:2026bix,Bagchi:2026wcu,Bagchi:2026qpi,Nguyen:2025zhg,Blair:2025nno} and references therein).
+Recent work has also applied Carrollian methods to string dynamics near BTZ black holes \cite{Banerjee:2025bkg}.
+Early studies of Carrollian-like structures originated from the electric limit of GR, first introduced in \cite{Isham:1975ur,Henneaux:1979vn}, in the context of strong gravity, where the gravitational theory exhibits ultralocal behavior.
+Carrollian geometry was later shown to be an indispensable tool for studying dynamics near spacelike singularities \cite{Oling:2024vmq}, especially in the context of Belinski--Khalatnikov--Lifshitz (BKL) dynamics \cite{Belinsky:1970ew}.
+A systematic analysis of the small-$c$ expansion of GR was initiated in \cite{Hansen:2021fxi}, and some nontrivial solutions of the electric and magnetic theories were explored with and without matter couplings.
+Further studies have explored Carrollian black-hole-like solutions and particle dynamics around these geometries using magnetic Carroll gravity and its higher-curvature extensions \cite{Chen:2024how,Kolar:2025ebv,Tadros:2024bev,deBoer:2023fnj,Perez:2021abf,Perez:2022jpr}.
 Despite this progress, the solution space of the full NLO and NNLO Carrollian theories remains much less understood.
 In this paper, we investigate this problem in more detail.

 \paragraph{}